annaduan09/musa-5000-assignment-1/Assignment1.md

 In the summary statistics table, the dependent variable is the median home value (MEDHVAL), while the rest of the variables including the percentage of individuals with bachelor’s degrees or higher (PCTBACHMOR), median household income (MEDHHINC), percentage of vacant houses (PCTVACANT), percentage of single house units (PCTSINGLES), and households living in poverty (NBELPOV100) are all predictors of the dependent variable.
 The summary statistics table contains some key measurements, such as quantile 1, median, mean, quantile 3, maximum, and standard deviation.

-Quantiles order the values of the data from lowest to highest and divide the value of each variable into 4 equal parts.
-Quantile 1 represents the value below which 25% of the data falls, the median (Q2) represents the value below which 50% of the data falls, and the third quartile (Q3) represents the value below which 75% of the data falls.
+Quartiles order the values of the data from lowest to highest and divide the value of each variable into 4 equal parts.
+Quartile 1 represents the value below which 25% of the data falls, the median (Q2) represents the value below which 50% of the data falls, and the third quartile (Q3) represents the value below which 75% of the data falls.
 The maximum in the table can be interpreted as quantile 4 and measures the value below which 100% of the data falls.

-In the summary table, the dependent variable MEDHVAL has a quartile 1 of 35075, a median of 53250, a quartile 3 of 78625, and a maximum of 1e+06 (equal to 1,000,000).
+In the summary table, the dependent variable MEDHVAL has a quartile 1 of 35,075, a median of 53,250, a quartile 3 of 78,625, and a maximum of 1e+06 (equal to 1,000,000).
 The interval between quantile 1 and the median is the smallest, indicating that the value of MEDHVAL is less variant.
 For PCTBACHMOR, the first quartile is 4.847, the median is 10, the mean is 16.08, the third quartile is 20.07, with a maximum value of 92.99.
 The standard deviation is 17.77.
-The first quartile for MEDHHINC is 21061, the median is 29719, the mean is 31542, the third quartile is 38750, with a maximum value of 2e+05 (200,000).
-The standard deviation is 16298.For PCTVACANT, the first quartile is 4.372, the median is 9.091, the mean is 11.29, the third quartile is 16.28, with a maximum value of 77.12.
-The standard deviation is 9.628.For PCTSINGLES, the first quartile is 2.11, the median is 5.714, the mean is 9.226, the third quartile is 11.06, with a maximum value of 100.
-The standard deviation is 13.25.And for NBELPOV100, the first quartile is 72, the median is 147, the mean is 189.8, the third quartile is 257, with a maximum value of 1267.
+The first quartile for MEDHHINC is 21061, the median is 29,719, the mean is 31,542, the third quartile is 38,750, with a maximum value of 2e+05 (200,000).
+The standard deviation is 16,298.
+For PCTVACANT, the first quartile is 4.372, the median is 9.091, the mean is 11.29, the third quartile is 16.28, with a maximum value of 77.12.
+The standard deviation is 9.628.
+For PCTSINGLES, the first quartile is 2.11, the median is 5.714, the mean is 9.226, the third quartile is 11.06, with a maximum value of 100.
+The standard deviation is 13.25.
+For NBELPOV100, the first quartile is 72, the median is 147, the mean is 189.8, the third quartile is 257, with a maximum value of 1267.
 The standard deviation is 164.3.

-In addition to the four quantiles, the summary statistics table also provides the mean and standard deviation.
-The mean is the average of all values of a dataset and can be calculated by adding all values and dividing the result by the count.
+In addition to the four quartiles, the summary statistics table also provides the mean and standard deviation.
+The mean is the average of all values of a dataset and is calculated by adding all values and dividing the result by the count.
 The standard deviation measures how dispersed the data of the dependent variable and the predictors are in relation to their means.
 A small standard deviation indicates that the data are clustered near the mean, while a large standard deviation indicates that the data are more spread out.

-In the summary statistics table, the mean of the dependent variable MEDHVAL is 66288, and its standard deviation is 60006, which is considerably large, indicating that the data of the dependent variable is spread out.
-The mean of PCTBACHMOR is 16.08, and its standard deviation is 17.77, indicating that this data is also very spread out.
-The mean and standard deviation for MEDHHINC are 31542 and 16298, respectively.
-The data is not as spread out as the previous two data but still spread.
-The mean and standard deviation of PCTVACANT are 11.29 and 9.628, respectively, making PCTVACANT a relatively spread-out dataset as well.
-PCTSINGLES has a mean of 9.226 and a standard deviation of 13.25, making this predictor the most spread-out data.
-NBELPOV100 has a mean of 189.8 and a standard deviation of 164.3, indicating a considerable spread of data.
+In the summary statistics table, the mean of the dependent variable MEDHVAL is 66,288, and its standard deviation is 60,006, which is considerably large, indicating that the distribution of the dependent variable experiences a great deal of variation, or "spread out".
+The mean of PCTBACHMOR is 16.08, and its standard deviation is 17.77, indicating that its distribution is also very spread out.
+The mean and standard deviation for MEDHHINC are 31,542 and 16,298, respectively.
+Its distribution is not as spread out as the previous two variables but still has high variation.
+The mean and standard deviation of PCTVACANT are 11.29 and 9.628, respectively, making PCTVACANT a relatively spread-out distribution as well.
+PCTSINGLES has a mean of 9.226 and a standard deviation of 13.25, making this predictor's distribution the most spread-out.
+NBELPOV100 has a mean of 189.8 and a standard deviation of 164.3, indicating considerable variation in its distribution.

 ```r